nFnK/miniscule-css-js-parse/README.md

 # Miniscule

 A PHP CSS/JS asset compiler.
+Compiles resources into a single asset file that can be minified for output.
+Output file name is hashed using the defined **salt**.
+When the salt is changed a new file is created.

 ## Installing